Options

 The normalize

-attribute, if present, specifies a normalization function applied to parameters before they get validated and/or parsed.
+attribute, if present, specifies a normalization function to be applied to parameters before they get validated and/or parsed.
 This includes parsing of option parameters and performing word completion.

 Niladic options